DCWelch/age-grade/README.md

 ## Data source

-Age grading standards are derived from the (https://github.com/AlanLyttonJones/Age-Grade-Tables)[Age Grade tables published by Alan Lytton Jones] and adopted by WMA:
+Age grading standards are derived from the [Age Grade tables published by Alan Lytton Jones](https://github.com/AlanLyttonJones/Age-Grade-Tables) and adopted by WMA:

 Those tables are released under the Creative Commons CC0 1.0 Universal public domain dedication.
 This project redistributes transformed (JSON) versions of the relevant road tables for fast client-side use.